There’s no one-size-fits-all approach when you have an enlarged prostate and you’re trying to decide what to do next.

 - Some men with mild BPH symptoms find they get better without treatment.

-If you choose watchful waiting, there are a couple of things you can do to ease things:
+If you choose to monitor or observe there are a couple of things you can do to ease things:

 - Make simple changes in your habits.
 Drinking fewer liquids before bedtime.
 Drink less caffeine and alcohol generally.